 Don’t forget the cost of shipping of the item when determining the replacement value.
 You will have already paid to have the items shipped and delivered even if they did arrive damaged.

-For example, you have an antique china cabinet that has been in your family for generations and you want to insure its safe arrival.
+For example, you have an antique china cabinet that has been in your family for generations and you want to ensure its safe arrival.

 An appraiser comes to the house and estimates the value of the china cabinet at USD 4,000.
 You have found something similar online in Sydney that is AUD 8,000.
 Adding on the cost of shipping (no depreciation value this time), you decide to insure it for a replacement value of AUD 8,500.

-But, when going over the extra cost of “All Risk” insurance, you choose to save some money and insure the cabinet for 50% of the value in Australia, AUD 4,250.
+But, when going over the extra cost of “All Risk” insurance, you choose to save some money and ensure the cabinet for 50% of the value in Australia, AUD 4,250.